vxsharma-14/project-NAnPack/documentation/CONTRIBUTING.md

 ###### When you intend to add a new feature or change an existing one-
 * email a proposal to the repository owner with the suggested modifications or enhancemenet features in detail and start writing the code.
+* if the proposal is to add a new numerical method, please explain in your proposal how/why it qualifies as a numerical method, mention references, etc.
+* proposals to add modules related to complex topics such as chemically-reacting flows, astrophysics, or techniques such as high-order Discontinuous method, spectral methods will be given as high consideration.
 * do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.
-* It is very unlikely that we will accept new features or functionality into DIFFUS without the proper testing and documentation.
+* It is very unlikely that we will accept new features or functionality into NAnPack without the proper testing and documentation.
 * provide tests and documentation whenever possible.

 Keep in mind that this is an open source project, and it may take us some time to get back to you.
 Your patience is very much appreciated.